freqtrade/freqtrade/docs/freqai-running.md

 `hyperopt` requires you to have the data pre-downloaded in the same fashion as if you were doing [backtesting](#backtesting).
 In addition, you must consider some restrictions when trying to hyperopt FreqAI strategies:

 - The `--analyze-per-epoch` hyperopt parameter is not compatible with FreqAI.
-- It's not possible to hyperopt indicators in the `populate_any_indicators()` function.
+- It's not possible to hyperopt indicators in the `feature_engineering_*()` and `set_freqai_targets()` functions.
 This means that you cannot optimize model parameters using hyperopt.
 Apart from this exception, it is possible to optimize all other [spaces](hyperopt.md#running-hyperopt-with-smaller-search-space).
 - The backtesting instructions also apply to hyperopt.

 The best method for combining hyperopt and FreqAI is to focus on hyperopting entry/exit thresholds/criteria.
 You need to focus on hyperopting parameters that are not used in your features.
 For example, you should not try to hyperopt rolling window lengths in the feature creation, or any part of the FreqAI config which changes predictions.
 In order to efficiently hyperopt the FreqAI strategy, FreqAI stores predictions as dataframes and reuses them.
 Hence the requirement to hyperopt entry/exit thresholds/criteria only.